Menschomat/bly.li/README.md

 - `main`: Latest build from the main branch

 The images are built for linux/amd64 platform and include automated build caching via GitHub Actions.

+### License

+This project is licensed under the GNU Affero General Public License v3.0.
+You can view the full license text in the LICENSE file.
+This license ensures that the code remains free and open, promoting collaboration and sharing within the community.